pedrosoares/Crossroads/readme.md

 ## Auth Microservice

-This project use a microservice to controll the auth and permission
+This project uses a microservice to control the authentication and authorization.

 https://github.com/pedrosoares/AuthService